Supporting students with written work

 - Expected results and implications for science and/or practice

-At least two meetings are generally offered (either in person or online):
+As a rule, at least two meetings are offered, either in person or online:

-- Concept meeting (e.g. after 1/3 of the planned working period) to ensure that the work is heading in the right direction.
-The following points may also be covered: draft table of contents with weighting (estimated page counts), draft thesis introduction, description of procedure, initial bibliography, thesis preparation timetable.
+- A concept discussion (typically after about one-third of the planned working time) to ensure the work is progressing in the right direction.
+Topics for discussion may include: a draft table of contents with estimated page distribution, a draft introduction, description of the approach, initial bibliography, and schedule for completion.

-Semester dissertation: The submission deadline must be defined with the supervisor.
-If the semester dissertation is written in the final semester, it must be submitted no later than the deadline for Bachelor's and Master's theses in order to be considered for the diploma.
+Semester paper: The submission deadline must be agreed with the supervisor.
+If the semester paper is written in the last semester, it must be submitted by the deadline for Bachelor's and Master's theses at the latest so that it can be taken into account for the degree certificate.
 The exact dates can be found on the examinations page.

-Bachelor’s and Master’s theses: There are two deadlines per year for submitting theses (May and December, for exact dates see examinations page).
+Bachelor's and Master's theses: There are two deadlines per year for submitting theses (May and December; see the examination page for exact dates).

-Students submit their semester dissertation / thesis together with the form to the supervisor.
-In the case of Bachelor's and Master's theses, the thesis is also sent electronically to the Dean's Office.
+Students submit their theses together with the form to their supervisor.
+In the case of Bachelor's and Master's theses, the thesis must also be submitted electronically to the Dean's Office.

-The key frameworks for written papers (length, structure, format, references etc.) are governed by our regulations for semester dissertations and bachelor’s and master’s theses.
+The general requirements for written work (length, structure, format, references, etc.) are set out in our regulations for semester papers, Bachelor's and Master's theses.

 Available upon request from academic student advisors at studienberatung-wf @ unilu.ch